 Senior Comprehensives (0).
-Prereq.: All required courses for major.
+Prereq: Senior standing

 Each student majoring in Sports Medicine/Exercise Science will be required to take an oral and written examination covering all the courses they have taken at the end of their senior year.
 They will be required to pass with a grade of 70%.
 For any course in which a grade of 'A' is attained, the student will be exempt from that course on the oral and written exam.
 The grade will be listed on the transcript as an 'S' (satisfactory) or a 'U' (unsatisfactory).
 (Fall and spring)